UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 # Motivation

-The primary motivation for the development of KPI options is to allow protocols to incentivize Defi users to assist them to reach the protocol's identified targets by leveraging their community resources by sharing their value with their community members.
+The primary motivation for the development of KPI options is to allow protocols to incentivize DeFi users to assist them to reach the protocol's identified targets by leveraging their community resources by sharing their value with their community members.

 Using integrations as a key metric directly benefits the UMA protocol because it encourages the community to build relationships in the broader DeFi community with the intention of providing tools that may be useful to teams who are currently unaware of what UMA has to offer.
 This creates a win-win across the board because it allows us to showcase our products and our products can then help other protocols to complete their goals.